 Amidst all of this, the last decade has also seen a rise in interest in psychoactive plants, such as cacao.
 Unlike psychedelics, psychoactive plants work within ordinary consciousness to support access to expanded states where inner work is more easily navigated.
 They are more gentle and easy to integrate because they don’t throw us into the deep end.
 In this way, they work much like a regular meditation or yoga practice, where the value comes from regular use over time.
 Instead of an intensive journey to be taken on occasion (like psychedelics or a weekend retreat), psychoactives like cacao can be used regularly to help us create incremental change that is easier to apply to daily life.

 As a support for our healing work, cacao is best known for its power as a heart-centered medicine.
-In an increasingly polarized world, and over the last year of the pandemic, the need for these types of practices has become even greater.
+In an increasingly polarized world, and over the last fews years of economic & political turmoil (including a pandemic!), the need for these types of practices has become even greater.
 Plants like cacao help us soften into ourselves and our immediate experience in a way that grows our capacity to love and connect with others in genuine ways.
 This journey into greater self-love is the foundation for our relationship to ourselves, and by extension, the world around us.
 As we learn to love every aspect of ourselves, we learn to accept others as they are, and life as it is, regardless of whether it’s challenging or not.

-For most of us, there is much work to be done in learning to be more embodied and connected with the wisdom of our emotional landscape.
+For most of us, there is much to learn about being more embodied and connected with the wisdom of our emotional landscape.
 Heart-centered practices help us connect to the body and the clarity that already exists there.
 Our feelings are meant to help us navigate life in a way that is in alignment with what is true for us in a given moment.
 Cacao helps us connect with these emotions and learn to accept them as the welcome visitor that they are.

 Rumi articulated this beautifully in his poem, The Guest House

 Every morning a new arrival.